 - If you have any requests for the Flight content, you should relay them to our ground staff before the Flight, who will pass them on to the pilot.
 The pilot will discuss your wishes and the viability of what is being requested, but retains full discretion over whether or not your request can be met.

 - Cameras are not permitted on-board the aircraft.
-However, video recordings of the Flight are taken (content of video recordings cannot be guaranteed).
-After the Flight, it may be possible to take photographs with you and your guests in the vicinity of the aircraft.
+However, video recordings of the flight are taken (content of video recordings cannot be guaranteed) which you are welcome to purchase after the flight.
+After the Flight, you and your guests will be able to get up close to the aircraft to take pictures.

 - At the end of the Flight, you should remain seated with all of your equipment and straps fastened until one of our ground staff helps you to unstrap and get out of the aircraft.
 They will then escort you back to the hangar.